akemp7/Code-Review-Week5/README.md

 ## Description

 _A user will enter in their age, and the output will be a list of their ages in years on: Mercury, Venus, Mars, and Jupiter.
-It will also determine either how many years they have left or how many years they have surpassed the average life expectancy, regardless of gender, in the United States._
+It will also determine either how many years they have left or how many years they have surpassed the average life expectancy, regardless of gender, in the United States.
+It also calculates the age of Keith Richards in dog years for the year 2073 on Jupiter._

 ## Specifications
 |Behavior|Input|Output|